tadowdy/projectbobross/README.md

 <h1> Project Bob Ross </h1>
 <h2> Intro <h2>
+  Currently: Working on integrating the database and payment methods.
-  Currently: Project Bob Ross is in the beginning UI/UX phases which is in the folder pbr.
+  Done: Project Bob Ross is done with the UI/UX phases which are in the folder pbr.

   <h3> Branch Naming Conventions </h3>
     <ul><li>use description(ex: feature/)</li>